tavik000/python-key-chatbot/README.md

 ### 4. Build a Facebook App

 Check this link to build up a Facebook Messenger Chatbot.
-You don't need to build up the server, it already in this program - [How to Host a Python and Flask Facebook Messenger Bot on Heroku](https://www.twilio.com/blog/2018/02/facebook-messenger-bot-heroku-python-flask.html)
+You don't need to build up the server, it's already in this program - [How to Host a Python and Flask Facebook Messenger Bot on Heroku](https://www.twilio.com/blog/2018/02/facebook-messenger-bot-heroku-python-flask.html)

 ### 5. Modify program

-Go to "./Hybrid/chatbot/", modify `test_hybrid.py` file, change ACCESS_TOKEN to your Facebook Page token generated in Facebook App (Follow the instruction No.4 then you will know what I mean) and set your own VERIFY_TOKEN whatever you like
+Go to "./Hybrid/chatbot/", modify `test_hybrid.py` file, change ACCESS_TOKEN (line 197) to your Facebook Page token generated in Facebook App (Follow the instruction No.4 then you will know what I mean) and set your own VERIFY_TOKEN (line 198) whatever you like

 ### 6. Set up python server config

-Go to project root folder `python-key-chatbot` and set up your own server config
+Go to project root folder `python-key-chatbot` and set up your own server config base on your situation

 ### 7. Run the program and start the server